6 Easy, Tasty Recipes Your Heart Will Love

 Banana Almond Oatmeal

 Why it’s heart-healthy: Almonds have monounsaturated fats and fiber linked to lowering cholesterol.
 Oats are a good source of soluble fiber, which reduces LDL cholesterol and blood sugar.
-It also help you feel full and amps up the growth of good bacteria in your gut.
+It also helps you feel full and amps up the growth of good bacteria in your gut.

 Vegetable Kabob Salad